vensko/pint/README.md

 # Pint
 Portable INsTaller - a command-line manager of portable applications for Windows, which fits into a single file.

 Pint is a tool for the people who prefer unpacking over installing.
-The primary goal was to provide a way to easily manage a collection of portable apps.
+Its primary goal was to provide a way to easily manage a collection of portable apps.
 With the emergence of portabilizers like [yaP](http://rolandtoth.hu/yaP/), [PortableApps.com Platform](http://portableapps.com/platform/features) and other, focusing solely on the natively portable apps became irrelevant.
 Pint downloads and unpacks everything it can.
 At the moment it supports:
 - Zip archives (supported natively).
 - All formats supported by 7-zip (7z, RAR, NSIS installers, etc.).
 - Inno Setup installers.
 - MSI packages.

-**Pint is not a portabilizer**, though it provides ways to manage them more easily.
+**Pint is not a portabilizer**, though it provides ways to manage portable apps more easily.

 # Features
 - Downloads, unpacks and removes selected applications.